High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers: Conclusion

 \section{Conclusion}

 This paper solves the problem of high dimensional distributed learning problem under arbitrary number of Byzantine attackers.
-We primarily focus on the case $q>m/2$, but our method also apply in the case with $q<m/2$.
-To begin with, we have proposed a new method for semi-verified mean estimation, which combines a small clean dataset and a large corrupted dataset to estimate the statistical mean.
+Firstly, we have proposed a new method for semi-verified mean estimation, which combines a small clean dataset and a large corrupted dataset to estimate the statistical mean.
 We have also conducted theoretical analysis under both additive and strong contamination model.
 The results show that the new method is minimax rate optimal.
 We have then applied the semi-verified mean estimation method into the aggregator function in distributed learning.
-Compared with existing methods, the performance of our method is nearly the same as existing approaches under low dimensionality.
-In high dimension problems, our method is significantly better.
-Numerical results validate our theoretical analysis.
+Compared with existing methods, the performance of our method is nearly the same as existing approaches for low dimensional problems.
+With higher dimensionality, our method performs significantly better.
+Finally, numerical results validate the effectiveness of our new method.